McGill-DMaS/Kam1n0-Community/README.md

 ## Ams2Vec

+* Leverage representation learning.
-Leverage representation learning to understand the semantic relationship of assembly code.
+* Understand the lexical semantic relationship of assembly code.
   * \+ State-of-the-art for clone search against heavy code obfuscation techniques.
     * (>0.8 accuracy for all options applied in O-LLVM, multple iterations).
   * \+ State-of-the-art for clone search against code optimization.
     * (>0.8 accuracy between O0 and O3, >0.94 accuracy between O2 and O3)
   * \+ Even better result than the most recent dynamic approach.
   * \+ It is much more efficient than recent dynamic approaches.
   * \+ Do not need to define the architecture.
 It learns by reading any code.
   * \- No subgraphs.
   * \- Assumes that all assembly code belongs to the same processor family.

 <p align="center">